Location - Townsville, North Queensland, Australia

 Visitors can view the informative signposts, the spillway, and the dam from a viewing platform at Ross Park.
 At the base of the dam and on the banks of the Ross River is Ross Park, part of Riverway, with facilities for picnics and/or barbecues, as well as public toilets at this location.

 There is a gravel track directly next to Lake Ross where you can walk along as far as you like.
 The embankment has good views over Lake Ross and the surrounding mountains in the background.

 Follow the Riverway Drive through Kelso to the end.
 There are large brown signs with "Lake Ross Dam" on them.
 Walk up the service road to the top of the dam wall.
 From the spillway, follow the dam wall along the top as far as you like and turn back.
 You can also start halfway along the dam wall in the next car parking area which has stairs up the embankment.

-It's a good place walk your dog after work and to watch the sunset over the mountains.
-Enjoy watch the rock wallabies jumping amongst the rocks and spot some varied birdlife.
+It's a good place to walk your dog after work and to watch the sunset over the mountains.
+Enjoy watching the rock wallabies jumping amongst the rocks and spot some varied birdlife.

 Mountain bike trails

-The Townsville Rockwheelers held many mountain bike events out the dam with popular races such at Dam Dark and Hot Rock.
-These mountain bike trails were closed in 2019 due to the 100 year flood.
+The Townsville Rockwheelers held many mountain bike events out the dam with popular races such as Dam Dark and Hot Rock.
+These mountain bike trails were closed in 2019 due to the 100-year flood.
 Plans to reopen them are underway.

 Camping and Swimming